The Dallas ISD | Homeless Education Program (HEP) supports homeless students and their families through the funding of the McKinney-Vento Act.

-McKinney-Vento Homeless Assistance Act requires the immediate enrollment of children and youth experienceing homelessness, even in the absence of records normally required for enrollment.
-School is the safest place to be for children who may be in danger
+McKinney-Vento Homeless Assistance Act requires the immediate enrollment of children and youth experiencing homelessness, even in the absence of records normally required for enrollment.
+School is the safest place to be for children who may be in danger.

 Services Provided by the Homeless Education Program Include:

 - Establish stability through academic support for children in transition in order to succeed in school.

 - Linkage to resources to address identified needs including but not limited to basic needs such as transportation, emergency food assistance, and housing.